JohnZhaoXiaoHu/asp.net-core-2.0-web-api-boilerplate/README.md

 # An asp.net core 2.0 web api boilerplate using identity server 4

+### Current Status
+The project is being actively developed.
+Breaking changes and refactors still happens.

+### Target
+This project will implement the only must-need feature for a web api project.

 ### Setup
 You need to run both AuthorizationServer Project and SalesApi.Web Project.

 For AuthorizationServer Project, it needs a certificate, it locates in Certificates folder, and the password for the certificate is in the launchSettings.json file.